tmdghks0612/NoiseGenerator/README.md

 ![image](https://user-images.githubusercontent.com/13249604/206855764-ba284b87-c445-4847-ae16-be1b3a3e01c0.png)

-  * TerrainGenerator creates a Texture file to visualize random arrays
+  * NoiseGenerator creates a Texture file to visualize random arrays
   * random arrays will be remapped in range of given Min/Max height